Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Application to KLR algebras

 \subsection{Simple heads and socles}

-In this subsection, we collect the results on the convolution product of the real simple module and simple module over symmetric KLR algebra $R$ for our purpose (\cite{KKKO14S,KKKO15A,KKKO15B}).
-Throughout this subsection, we assume that all KLR algebras are symmetric.
+In this subsection, we collect the results on the convolution product of the real simple module and simple module over symmetric KLR algebra $R$ for our purpose (\cite{KKKO14S}).
+For the rest of this paper, we assume that all KLR algebras are symmetric and $\ko$ is of characteristic zero unless stated otherwise.